Most children and young people live with their parents or carers. There are benefits available to help parents afford this.

 - there are more people to help you sort out the problem

-Crucial: If you think you might need to stay with someone, always try and talk it over with them first.
-It can also help to talk it through with an adult, like a worker or a school health nurse.
-You can also drop into Crisis Skylight Oxford any weekday at 2pm if you are at risk of becoming homeless.
+Crucial: If you think you might need to stay with someone, always talk it over with them first.
+It can also help to talk it through with an adult, like a school health nurse.

-You also need to make plans for where you will live long-term.
-If you are homeless, this might feel less important than sorting out immediate needs.
-But this is important for your future.
+You need to make plans for where you will live.
+This is important for your future.
 Housing groups like Banbury Young Homeless Project, Connections Floating Support, and Crisis Skylight Oxford can help.

 You can also get support online or over the phone: